chaoss/grimoirelab-tutorial/perceval/gerrit.md

-## Getting Gerrit reviews
+# Getting Gerrit reviews

 We can use Perceval to retrieve reviews in a [Gerrit](https://www.gerritcodereview.com/) instance.
+Gerrit is a popular system for supporting code review.
+Developers can upload patches (proposal for changes to the source code) to it.
+After upload, Gerrit takes care of running testing tools, and allows developers to comment and review patches.
+As a result of the reviewing process, new versions of the changes can be requested, which will be later uploaded, and follow the same process until they are accepted by reviewers, or abandoned.

+## Retrieving from Gerrit with the Perceval command

-As usual, we can start by asking Perceval for some help:
+As usual, we can start by asking Perceval for some help, now using the gerrit backend:

 ```bash
 (perceval) $ perceval gerrit --help